Bill’s Guide to Writing a Book

 How much and how long will it take?
 At least a year and $8,000+ (per book).
 Yes, that is a lot of money.
 But if you are resourceful, you can find helpers, intelligent tips, and people you can beg, but there are no shortcuts.

 What topic should you write about?
 Unfortunately, I cannot help in this area.
-Your story has to come from within you, and you need to be 150% passionate about it.
+Your story has to come from within you, and you need to be 1,500% passionate about it.
 This will be a long road, and you will waste your time if you do not have a deep passion.

+Now that you have a written concept, go over it several times until 200% confident.
 Now, do some research.
-If somebody has done the concept, start over.
+If somebody has done the idea, start over.
 Copy concepts only get 1-star reviews, even if they are excellent.
 “This is just a poor Harry Potter re-write.
 Don’t bother reading!”

 What is your hook?
 What magic will make people want to “buy it now?”
 I often read the same bad ideas posted to Writers Helping Writers.
 “I had a messed-up life and want to write my story.”
 I typically reply, “What is your hook?”
 “My life was so bad that people will naturally want to read about me.”
 Writers seem to think their lives are unique.
 Why would I ever want to read about a nobody who had a messed-up life?
 Where is the hero?
 Why should I feel sorry for you?
 Where is the spunk?
 What did I learn?
 HOW DOES THIS HELP ME?

-Now, you have a hook, and people like your summary paragraph.
+Ok, you have a hook, and people like your summary paragraph.
 Next step.
 Does this concept have marketing potential?
 My advice for answering this is to post your idea to a writer’s group and ask for their marketing opinion.
 Even better, pay for the opinion of a professional book person who knows the publishing industry.
 How do you find such a person?
 Ask a writer’s group for advice.
 If your feedback is negative, radically tweak the concept or start from scratch.

 You are ready to begin when you are at least 40% sure you have a marketable concept.
 Start with some basic questions.
 How do you see the story unfolding?
 When are you going to introduce your main character?
 How is the book structured?
 Get the entire plot clear in your head before picking up a pen.